perarnborg/vuex-oidc-example-nuxt/README.md

 An example of how to use [vuex-oidc](https://github.com/perarnborg/vuex-oidc) with Nuxt.

-vuex-oidc supports Nuxt from v2.0
+vuex-oidc supports Nuxt from v2.0.
+Not tested with Nuxt v3.

+> :warning: **NOTICE**: vuex-oidc v4 introduces some breaking changes (such as dropping support for the implicit flow).
+This example uses v3.

 ## Build Setup